hyperdrive-eng/mcp-nodejs-debugger/README.md

     ╰───────────────────────────────────────────────────────╯
     ```

-2. Run a NodeJS server in [debug mode](https://nodejs.org/en/learn/getting-started/debugging) (i.e. with the `--inspect` flat)
+2. Run a Node.js server in [debug mode](https://nodejs.org/en/learn/getting-started/debugging) (i.e. with the `--inspect` flat)

     ```sh
     # In another terminal
-    node --inspect {your_file.js}
+    node --inspect {file.js}
     ```

-3. Ask Claude Code to debug your NodeJS server at runtime
+3. Ask Claude Code to debug your Node.js server at runtime

     ```sh
-    > I'm getting a runtime error in NodeJS.
+    > I'm getting a runtime error in Node.js

       {YOUR_RUNTIME_ERROR}

       Please help me debug this error at runtime using the nodejs-debugger mcp.
     ```

 ## Usage

+### Claude Code

-1. Add to Claude Code:
+1. Add to Claude Code

     ```sh
     claude mcp add nodejs-debugger npx mcp-nodejs-debugger